Kalyan19111999/Titanic-Survival-Prediction/README.md

 A machine learning classification model is built using this data for predictions.
 A 'Kernel SVM' model is selected as the classification algorithm to be used.
-'train.csv' file contains the training datam for the model and 'test.csv' data is used to predict the values based on it.
+'train.csv' file contains the training data for the model and 'test.csv' data is used to predict the values based on it.